thatpaulschofield/LifeMap/tools/FAKE/readme.markdown

 	// Target Default is dependent from target Clean and BuildApp
 	// "FAKE - F# Make" will run these targets before Default "Default"  <== ["Clean"; "BuildApp"]

-It is also possible to define the dependencies as a build order:

-	// "FAKE - F# Make" will run these targets in the order Clean, BuildApp, Default "Clean" ==> "BuildApp" ==> "Default"

 ### Running targets